Dariusinclenzan/job_aggregatorDB/README.md

 # job_aggregatorDB
-A small job aggregator built with Python, Selenium, Beautifulsoup and SQL
+I wanted to build a job aggregator in Python using various technologies such as Selenium, Beautifulsoup and store the jobs that I'm interested in, in an SQL database.